roncterry/Deploy-SUSE-AI/README.md

 If you do not already have Rancher Manager deployed into a management cluster and/or SUSE Observability deployed into another downstream cluster, do the following to deploy them:

-Note: SLES (or SL Micro?) must be installed on the cluster nodes for these clusters before running these scripts though the NVIDIA drivers do not need to be installed on these cluster nodes.
+***Note:** SLES (or SL Micro?) must be installed on the cluster nodes for these clusters before running these scripts though the NVIDIA drivers do not need to be installed on these cluster nodes.*

+### Install a Rancher Manager Cluster

 1) Deploy the Rancher Manager Cluster